Last updated on 19th May 2023

 A project communication plan outlines how important information will be communicated throughout your project, who will be communicating, and when that information will be shared.

-This communication plan should bring value to everyone involved in the project, including stakeholders, project managers, and clients.
+This communication plan should bring value to everyone involved in the project, including project stakeholders, project manager or managers, and clients.

-It’s really all about the when, how, who, and what!
+It’s really all about the when, how, who, and what of your communication strategy!
 Here’s an example (based on a company that’s creating an explainer video for a client):

 WHEN: We will communicate with the client every Friday at 2pm